Balalaika (film): Plot

 In 1914 Tsarist Russia, Prince Peter Karagin is a captain of the Cossack Guards, riding home from manoeuvres to an evening of wine, women and song at St. Petersburg's Cafe Balalaika.
 The Balalaika's new star, Lydia Pavlovna Marakova, is blackmailed into attending the officers' party and is expected to choose a "favoured one."
 She intrigues Karagin when she makes good her escape instead.

 Masquerading as a poor music student, Karagin insinuating himself into Lydia's family and circle of musician friends, unaware that they are dedicated revolutionaries.
 He discovers his larcenous orderly, Nikki Poppov, courting the Marakovs' maid, Masha.
 Karagin then bullies Ivan Danchenoff, Director of the Imperial Opera, into giving Lydia an audition; Danchenoff is pleasantly surprised to find that (unlike the 60 other women foisted on him by other aristocrats) she has real talent.
 Later, Karagin orders his usual arrangements for seduction, but falls in love instead and tries to cancel them.
-She understands both his former and current motives, and admits she loves him too.
+She understands both his former and current motives, and admits she loves him.

 Their happiness ends when Lydia's brother Dimitri is killed after giving a seditious speech on the street by Cossacks led by Peter, whom Lydia recognizes.
 When she learns that her opera debut will be used as an opportunity to assassinate Peter and his father the general, she makes Peter promise not to come or let his father come to the performance, pretending she would be too nervous with them watching.
 The two men attend anyway.
 Fortunately, General Karagin receives a message that Germany has declared war on Russia and announces it to the crowd.
 Professor Makarov, Lydia's father, decides not to shoot because the general will be needed to defend Mother Russia.
 However, Leo Proplinski feels otherwise, grabs the pistol and shoots the general, though not fatally.
 Peter finally learns of Lydia's political beliefs when she is arrested.
 Later, he has her released.

 Peter goes to fight as an officer in the trenches.
 When the Russian Revolution overthrows the old regime, he winds up in 1920s Paris employed by his former orderly as a cabaret entertainer at the new "Balalaika".
 To celebrate the Russian Orthodox New Year, White Russians, wearing court dress and paste jewels, gather as Poppov's guests.
 When Poppov makes Peter stand before a mirror, candle in hand, to make the traditional New Year's wish to see his "true love," Lydia appears behind him.